 Financial instruments that potentially subject the Foundation to concentration of credit risk consist principally of cash, cash equivalents, and investments.
-The Foundation places its cash and investments with high credit quality financial institutions and generally limits the amount of credit exposure not to exceed the FDIC insurance coverage limit of \$250,000.
+The Foundation places its cash and investments with high credit quality financial institutions and generally limits the amount of credit exposure not to exceed the Federal Deposit Insurance Corporation (FDIC) insurance coverage limit of \$250,000.
 From time-to-time throughout the year, the Foundation's cash balances may exceed the amount of the FDIC insurance coverage.

-In-kind contributions totaling \$620,790 were received from one donor for the year ended August 31, 2019 which represents 14.1% of total public support.
-Cash contributions totaling \$634,364 were received from one donor for the year ended August 31, 2019 which represents 14.5% of total public support.
+In-kind contributions totaling \$1,023,910 were received from a single donor for the year ended August 31, 2019, which represents 25% of total public support.
+Should these contribution levels decrease, the Foundation may be adversely affected.